Causal Inference with High-dimensional Discrete Covariates: Introduction

-Our work enriches the high-dimensional causal literature under another distributional assumption on the covariates, i.e., the covariates are discrete.
-This stylized setting may uncover properties of different estimators in the high-dimensional regime, where the number of categories $d$ may be comparable with or larger than sample size $n$, and motivate further studies into this regime.
-The discrete covariate setting can also be viewed as an interesting base case that also provides implications for continuous data, including testing the data generating distribution \citep{balakrishnan2019hypothesis} and continuum-armed bandit problems \citep{kleinberg2004nearly, liu2021smooth}.
-In applications of medical and health policy research, researchers often adjust for International Classification of Diseases (ICD) codes \citep{world2004international}, which include a large number of indicators.
-The cartesian product of these binary indicators together with other commonly adjusted covariates (e.g., sex, race, education level) often induces a large number of categories, which corresponds to the high-dimensional regime.
-Our work establishes the theoretical foundation of adjusting for high-dimensional discrete covariates and helps practitioners evaluate the reliability of their estimates given the sample size and dimension of data.
+Our work enriches the high-dimensional causal literature under a different structural assumption, i.e., that the covariates are discrete.
+This setting is of interest for several reasons.
+First, it can help uncover new phenomena in more general high-dimensional regimes where the dimension $d$ can be comparable to or larger than sample size $n$, and motivate further exploration.
+The discrete covariate setting can also be viewed as an interesting base case, with crucial implications for continuous data, as has been seen in semiparametric efficiency bounds \citep{chamberlain1992efficiency}, bandit problems \citep{kleinberg2004nearly}, and hypothesis testing \citep{balakrishnan2019hypothesis}, for example.
+Further, discrete high-dimensional covariates often arise in practice, for example in applied medical and health policy research, e.g., when adjusting for International Classification of Diseases (ICD) codes \citep{world2004international}.
+ICD codes include over 100,000 indicators, so their cartesian product, together with other common demographic covariates (e.g., sex, race, education level), induces a huge number of categories, certainly corresponding to a high-dimensional regime.
+The structured discrete data, including graphs, texts and images, is also ubiquitous in the machine learning literature, which commonly has high-dimensional representations.
+It is often important to take these non-numerical variables into account when estimating treatment effects \citep{yao2019estimation, keith2020text}.
+Our work establishes theoretical foundations for adjusting for high-dimensional discrete covariates and helps practitioners evaluate the reliability of their estimates given the sample size and covariate dimension.